On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Study Design

 \section{Study Design}

 The goal of the study is to determine whether the imposition of a time-based search budget can hamper the quality of the resulting Pareto fronts in the context of a model-based multi-objective optimization.
 Additionally, we are interested in how different algorithms cope with the search budgets.
 To this end, we selected two case studies and ran a number of optimization experiments with time-based budgets.
 We varied the budget limit between \texttt{15}, \texttt{30}, and \texttt{60} minutes, while considering the quality indicators described in~\Cref{sec:background}.
-Moreover, for each search budget, we ran three genetic algorithms: \nsga, \spea, and \pesa.
-These algorithms were chosen due to their different search policies, as described in~\Cref{sec:background}.